WebAssembly/spec/document/core/exec/modules.rst

    All failure conditions are checked before any observable mutation of the store takes place.
    Store mutation is not atomic;
    it happens in individual steps that may be interleaved with other threads.

+   Evaluation of :ref:`constant expressions <valid-constant>` does not affect the store.

 .. index:: ! invocation, module, module instance, function, export, function address, function instance, function type, value, stack, trap, store